walkswiththebear/ConsecutiveSequences/README.md

 - The values of the map `numMaximalConsecutiveSequencesOfEachLength` are non-negative integers.
 Here, "integer" means a js integer, a string that parses as a bigInt, or a bigInt.

+##### Example:

+The following code assigns to the variable `numPermutations` the number of permutations of 42 elements that have exactly one consecutive triple, 7 consecutive pairs that are not part of the triple, and no other consecutive sequences.

+    var numberOfPermutationsModule = require("ConsecutiveSequences.min.js");
+    var numPermutations =
+      numberOfPermutationsModule.numberOfPermutationsThatMeetAnMcsSpecificationByLengthsAndCounts(
+        42,
+        {"2" : 7, "3": 1}
+      );

 ***

 #### `numberOfPermutationsThatMeetCertainMcsSpecificationsByLengthsAndCounts(numElements, selectionCondition)`

+This is the centerpiece and the most general algorithm of the package.

-An MCS-specification by lengths and counts is a map (i.e., a js object) that specifies, for each possible length, the number of maximal consecutive sequences of that length.
+An MCS-specification by lengths and counts for an integer numElements describes the maximal consecutive sequences in a permutation of numElements elements.
+It is a map (i.e., a js object) that specifies how many maximal consecutive sequences of each possible length the permutation contains.
 This function iterates over all MCS-specifications by lengths and counts for `numElements` and lets a client-supplied selection condition decide which ones to accept and which ones to reject.
 The function returns the number of permutations that meet any one of the accepted MCS-specifications.
 The result type is bigInt.
 See the documentation of the function `getNewSelectionCondition` for details on how the client-supplied selection condition needs to be written.

 The total number of MCS-specifications by lengths and counts tends to be large.
 This function begins to encounter performance problems for values of `numElements` around 100.
 Therefore, the client-supplied selection condition offers ways to cut down on the number of MCS-specifications that this function presents for